Plan your visit

 Practical information for park visitors

-The visitor centre in Skaftafell is open all year round.
-The visitor centres in Skriðuklaustur and Jökulsárgljúfur are open from early spring until autumn.
-See Visitor centres for more detailed opening hours.
+The visitor centres in Skaftafell and Höfn are open all year round.
+The visitor centres in Jökulsárgljúfur, Skriduklaustur and Kirkjubaejarklaustur are open from early spring until autumn, but group visits can be organized off-season.

 Important safety equipment, such as communication and navigation devices, is essential in places with little traffic.
 If help is needed, phone Iceland's emergency number, 112, where your message will be passed on to suitable parties.